 - Schedule in down time.
 If you have the time to book in dinner parties, activities and outings with the family, you will definitely have time to schedule in down time.
 It might mean saying no to something that is less important.

 - You are what you eat.
-In a recent blog post ‘Food and Mood’, The Banyans Health and Wellness nutritionist, Lisa Cutforth, explains the link between depression and nutrition, reminding us that 45% of people will experience a mental health condition in their life time.
+In a recent blog post ‘Food and Mood’, Clinical Nutritionist, Lisa Cutforth, explains the link between depression and nutrition, reminding us that 45% of people will experience a mental health condition in their life time.
 Prioritising the right food for your mind can help your body sustain good health both physically and emotionally.